VeraLiconaResearchGroup/Benchmarking_TSDiscretizations/pyTEDIE/README.md

 -a alpha
 -n numpy
 ```
-Where `writedirectory` is the directory to write results to (default current directory), `prefix` is the prefix of discretized data files (default none), `alpha` is the minimum p-value for the sign test during qualification (default 0.01), and `numpy` is the flag to look for files ending with .npy instead of .csv (the default).
+Where `writedirectory` is the directory to write results to (default current directory), `prefix` is the prefix of discretized data files (default none), `alpha` is the minimum p-value for the sign test during qualification (default 0.01), and `numpy` is the flag to use `np.load` for .npy files instead of `np.loadtxt` for .csv files (default False).

 ## Quick help
 ```